 The Public Policy major at Gettysburg College requires students to complete a policy-related internship for academic credit (PP 470).
-Students should take PP 221 and participate in an internship information session before undertaking their internship.
-Most students complete their internship during the summer before their junior or senior year.
+Students must take PP 221 and participate in an internship information session before undertaking their internship.
+Many students complete their internship during the summer before their junior or senior year.
+Many others complete their internships during our “DC semester”, during a Center for Global Education (CGE) experience, through the Center for Public Service, or through community opportunities.
+Please refer to the CGE website to see how to obtain academic credit for internships done through CGE.

 What Are the Internship Requirements?